-4 Ways Blogging Can Help You Sell
+4 Ways a Marketing Blog Can Help You Increase Sales

 Krista Moon 0 Comments

-4 Ways Blogging Can Help You Sell
+4 Ways a Marketing Blog Can Help You Increase Sales

 Blogging is not just a marketing activity.
-When done correctly, it's the backbone of both the sales and marketing functions.
+When done correctly, it's the backbone of sales and marketing functions.
 Companies that understand and embrace this strategy use blog articles on the marketing side to increase awareness and get people to the website.
 Then, they use those same articles on the sales side to guide their active prospects through the sales process.

 1. Nurturing